danqingpan/Kaggle/README.md

 Based on these reasons, it seems to be better to start the training with light GBM model.

 ## Feature engineering
+As described before, we can use time lag data as features.
+We use the model to fit the sales of current day.
+* input: time lag (sales for previous days), holiday, category, date , etc
+* output: sales of the day